US Coast Guard District 17: Arctic Shield & Cultural Responsiveness

 Little Diomede, an island in the Bering Strait, has been inhabited for about 4000 years.
 It is home to a community of approximately 115 to 120 people who live a subsistence lifestyle, hunting and surviving off the land.
 Similar communities dot the Alaskan landscape, the backyard of USCG District 17 activity.
 Children in these remote locations don’t have abundant opportunities to personally experience the outside world.
 So, Coast Guard corpsmen took the opportunity to do community outreach while talking about boating and water safety.
 “We wanted to reach out to the community not only to learn from them but also so they can learn about the Coast Guard,” states Joel Casto, tribal liaison for USCG District 17.
 This is one reason Arctic Shield has grown into a multi-pronged outreach program in the past five years.

 Communications, food and housing can be easily overwhelmed in environments where only a small infrastructure exists.
-Therefore, asking Alaskan Native leaders when to make visits and how to operate
+Therefore, asking Alaskan Native leaders when to make visits and how to operate during these visits is ingrained in District 17’s outreach process.
+It is as important a safety measure as any other aspect of what they do.

 Providing Community Healthcare